alanwsmith/minijinga-scratchpad/README.md

-# minijinga-scratchpad
+# MiniJinga Scratchpad

-Quick Setup For Working With Minijinja In Rust
+Quick examples for working with the
+MiniJinja templating Rust crate